mbrx10/pengu/README.md

 ```

 3. Set up your wallets:
-Create a `privatekey.txt` file in the root directory and add your private keys or Ethereum addresses (one per line).
+Create a `privatekey.txt` file in the root directory and add your private keys (one per line).

 Example formats supported:
 ```